Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 #### Import of offers

-The import of offers has the following particularities:
-- Offers are imported into the system in a configurable order status.
-That means, that you can....
-- The *BigCommerce* connection enables parallel imports to handle larger loads.

 - During importing orders to *Omni-Channel*, the orders are filtered by order status and the last modification date/time. <!--- All orders that are matched but not yet imported will be put into a message queue and parallel jobs will import the orders into Omni-Channel-->